ACME-MG/moga_neml/README.md

 * `verbose`: This optional argument tells the script whether to display any information about the actions of the `API` class in the terminal.
 The default value for this argument is `True`, meaning that the information will be displayed in the terminal.
 * `output_here`: This optional argument tells the script whether to just place the output files in the same directory as the script.
 The default value for this is `False`.
 Note that when the user sets the argument to `True`, the `title` and `output_path` values will not have any effect.

 The implementation of the `API` class can be accessed via `moga_neml/moga_neml/api.py`.

-## API Functions

-The user can interact with the script by calling the functions in the `API` class.
-The following provides descriptions of the available functions,.their available arguments, and how to use them.
+The next sections provide descriptions of the available functions, their available arguments, and how to use them.
 Note that additional descriptions of the `API` functions can also be accessed by hovering your cursor over the functions.
 However, this functionality is only supported by some IDEs (e.g., Visual Studio Code).

-### Defining the Model (`define_model`)
+## Defining the Model (`define_model`)

 The `define_model` function defines the model to be optimised.
 * `model_name`: This argument defines the name of the model, which corresponds to the name of the model file in the `moga_neml/moga_neml/models/` directory.
 * `**kwargs`: This optional argument allows the user to pass on some arguments to the defined model's `initialise` function.

-### Reading an experimental dataset (`read_data`)
+## Reading an experimental dataset (`read_data`)

 The `read_data` function reads experimental data into the `API` class.
 * `file_path`: This argument defines the path to the experimental data.
 Note that this path appends the `input_path` value defined when initialising the `API` class.
 * `thin_data`: This optional argument tells the script whether to thin the data before reading the experimental data into the `API` class.
 The default value for this argument is `True`.
 * `num_points`: This optional argument defines how many points the experimental data will be thinned to.
 This argument only works if the `thin_data` argument has been set to `True`.
 The default value for this argument is `1000`.

-### Changing a field in the experimental data (`change_data`)
+## Changing a field in the experimental data (`change_data`)

 The `change_data` function changes files in the last read experimental data by the `read_data` function.
 * `field`: This argument defines the name of the field.